 Like this post?
 Help us by sharing it!

-This post, courtesy of our friends at Kyoto Journal, is adapted and condensed from an article by Japanese garden expert Mark Hovane in the recent issue, KJ95: Wellbeing.
-You can click here to read the entire article as well as other insightful stories about Japan and Asia in Kyoto Journal.
+This post, courtesy of our friends at Kyoto Journal, is adapted and condensed from an article by Japanese garden expert Mark Hovane.
+You can click here to read the entire article, and read other insightful stories about Japan and Asia in Kyoto Journal.

 There is a significant and growing body of global research documenting the power of nature to heal and relax us, restoring physical, cognitive and emotional balance.